-Early Learning STEM Australia (ELSA) is a play-based digital learning program for children in preschool to explore science, technology, engineering and mathematics (STEM) Practices via an Experience, Represent, Apply (ERA) learning loop.
+Early Learning STEM Australia (ELSA) is a play-based digital learning program.
+It encourages preschool children to explore science, technology, engineering and mathematics (STEM) Practices via an Experience, Represent, Apply (ERA) learning loop.

 ELSA apps go beyond the screen to encourage active play that supports STEM Practices, such as generating ideas, questioning and teamwork.
 The apps comprise one third of the program and are a springboard for children to explore the natural world.

-The ELSA Pilot will continue in 2019 in over 100 preschool services across Australia.
-The program will include professional learning for educators and real-world play for children to complement the apps.
+The ELSA Pilot commenced in 2018 and will continue in 2019.
+Over 100 preschool services across Australia will engage in the program, which includes professional learning for educators and real-world play for children to complement the apps.
 There’s also a Families’ app for parents.

 ELSA PROGRAM OVERVIEW

 The ESLA Pilot program features six apps: four apps for children, one app for educators and one app for families.
-The four children's apps comprise 16 on-app activities, while the educator app features over 100 off-app activities for educators to engage children in their centre.
-The Families' app includes 30 STEM-based activities that can be played at home or out and about.
-The ELSA Pilot apps are play-based, encourage active learning and inspire children to explore and interact with their natural world.
+The four children's apps include 16 on-app activities, while the educator app features over 100 off-app activities for educators to engage children in at their centre.
+The Families' app includes 30 STEM-based activities that can be played at home or while out and about.
+The ELSA Pilot apps are play-based, encourage active learning, and inspire children to explore and interact with their natural world.
 The pilot is grounded in a revolutionary ERA model (experience, represent, apply), with two-thirds of the program being off-app.
 And instead of focussing on discreet STEM disciplines (science, technology, engineering and mathematics), the ELSA apps promote STEM Practices: these are the ideas, methods and values that underpin STEM.